-If you have decided that bankruptcy is the right choice for your family, you may be worried about your family home.
-Even if you can’t afford the payments on your other debt, you may be able to keep your home and simply restructure your mortgage payments.
-In that case, we often recommend that our clients consider participating in the New Jersey Bankruptcy Court’s Loss Mitigation Program as a way to save your home.
+If you have decided that bankruptcy is the right choice for you, you may be worried about your family home.
+Even if you can’t afford the payments on your other debt, you may be able to keep your home.
+How is that possible?
+Clients can participate in the New Jersey Bankruptcy Court’s Loss Mitigation Program as a way to save their home.
+This is a program to restructure your mortgage payments.

 File Within 30 Days

 The timeline for loss mitigation is fairly strict.
-In New Jersey Bankruptcy Court, to be considered for the loss mitigation program by application, you must file within 30 days of your initial bankruptcy petition.
-If you fail to meet this initial deadline, then you are required to file a motion, which becomes more time consuming and expensive.
-Once your application (or motion) is granted, there is some flexibility on both sides, giving plenty of time to come to an agreement and find a solution that serves both parties.
+In New Jersey Bankruptcy Court, you must apply to the loss mitigation program within 30 days of your initial bankruptcy petition.
+Failure to meet this initial deadline will require to file a motion.
+This obviously becomes more time consuming and expensive.
+Once your application (or motion) is granted, there is some flexibility on both sides.
+This gives both parties plenty of time to come to an agreement and a workable solution.

 Loss Mitigation Sessions and Considering Different Solutions